 Test Data Management plays a crucial role in the testing life cycle.
 It can be deployed on the premises and in the cloud.
-It provides integrated business classification, data discovery and policy-driven data for safe use of production data used in test and development environments.
+It provides integrated business classification, data discovery and policy-driven data for the safe use of production data used in test and development environments.
 The quantity of data generated should be enormous for testing the application.
 Reports creation contributes to the entire product’s efficiency and also minimizes the time that is spent on processing the data.

 A large volume of data and information is required to run the projects.
 For testing the applications, a good amount of data is required for testing techniques such as boundary value analysis, etc. Test data plays the role of an additional prerequisite of testing which is perfect for testing financial and banking services where old data and future data plays a key role in the application’s testing.
-When the application is tested in the QA environment, the business impact is characteristically ignored due to non-compliance of test data guidelines.
+When the application is tested in the QA environment, the business impact is characteristically ignored due to non-compliance with test data guidelines.
 Applications that are run in test environments do not have any practical implications.

 Why Test Data Management?